tarwn/lessthandot-hugo/blogs/content/posts/2013-03-21-how-to-read-the-error.md

 Msg 229, Level 14, State 5, Procedure xp_readerrorlog, Line 1

-The EXECUTE permission was denied on the object &#8216;xp_readerrorlog', database &#8216;mssqlsystemresource', schema &#8216;sys'.
+The EXECUTE permission was denied on the object 'xp_readerrorlog', database 'mssqlsystemresource', schema 'sys'.

 That is no good.
 Luckily for us there is a stored procedure that is provided, this proc is named rds\_read\_error_log